This document ilustrates how to setup GitHub Pages using Hugo as website generator and GitHub’s Actions to automate the deployment process.

 There are different alternatives to setup GitHub pages, the one used

-in here is a project pages using gh-pages
+in here is a project pages using gh-pages branch, the advantages

 are: